 But, alas, I know better.
 I realize that I am not able to control, nor am I responsible for the path my children follow.
 I spent the last couple of decades preparing to let go.

 So many times, I prayed, “God, I know you love my children.
 Please protect and guide them through whatever life brings.
 I know you got this; but let me know if there is anything I can do…because it’s hard to do nothing after years of doing so much.”

-Today, as all days, I must trust that God is in control.
-I have done my best to guide and teach.
+Always, I must trust that God is in control.
+I did my best to guide and teach.
 Now, it’s up to them to find their way.
-I must continue letting go and saying goodbye, trusting that they’re prepared to meet life head on.
+I must continue letting go and saying goodbye, trusting that they’re prepared to meet life head-on.

-Letting go and saying goodbye are hard; but, there are no other alternatives.
+Letting go and saying goodbye is hard; but, there are no other alternatives.

 “Making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around outside your body.” ~Elizabeth Stone

 The tearful practice of letting go is worth every goodbye.
 For, in the end, we must let our children fly.